- POLITICS

 What’s the alternative?
 No government at all?
 Absolutely not; read Judges again if you don’t believe me.
 Government is a necessary evil.

 Powerful leaders, like a king or dictator, like even a constitutionally limited president, are regularly awful leaders.
 No king but Jesus is any good.
 No ordinary human can be trusted with unlimited power.
-That’s why we Americans insist our Constitution is supreme, that our rulers must have limited power and (for the most part) limited offices.
+It’s why we Americans insist our Constitution is supreme, and our rulers must have limited power and (for the most part) limited offices.
 What we’re trying to do, when it comes to politics and government, is minimize the evil.
 We must never forget when it comes to government, we’re juggling knives, or taming hungry lions.
 It’s dangerous.
 We need to be very, very careful about how much power we hand anyone.
-And obviously we can’t just hand it to anyone; democracies have fallen more than once because power was handed to the wrong man.
+And obviously we can’t just hand it to anyone; democracies have collapsed more than once because power was granted to the wrong man.

 Our trouble, as Christians and voters, is we’ve not been careful about power.
 We often pursue it just the same as any greedy, self-centered, unregenerate sinner.
 And we’re perfectly happy to hand people more of it, ’cause they promise they’ll do all the more for us with it.
-Just like the Hebrews, we’re happy to trade our judges for kings, and ignore the real issues which are wearing away at our nation: Our own sins.
+Just like the Hebrews, we’re happy to trade our judges for kings, and ignore the real issues which undermine our country: Our own sins.

-Do we put our efforts into making America “great again”?—whatever that means; I’m sure you have some idea, and I bet it looks quite different than the politicians who push the phrase.
-Or into lifting up the name of Christ Jesus, being his hands and feet in our communities, loving the strangers and the needy, and laying the real groundwork for the kingdom he’ll set up?
+Do we put our efforts into making America “great again”?—whatever that means; usually something more racist and patriarchal.
+Or into lifting up the name of Christ Jesus, being his hands and feet in our communities, loving strangers and the needy, and laying the real groundwork for the kingdom he’ll set up?

-How much should we invest in any system our Lord is gonna overthrow?
+How much should we invest in any system our Lord is inevitably gonna overthrow?